 So, if you’re wanting to increase your lighting performance and brighten your space don’t think about just the lumens the product produces.
 Understand the foot-candles the lighting will produce on the surface, the CCT to get the light color/brightness that you want and a high CRI to get the best performance for your lighting project.

-If after reading this post you have additional questions reach out to us here at Action Services Group.
+If after reading this post you have additional questions reach out to us here at Action Services Group by calling 610-558-9773, email [email protected], or schedule a call that fits your needs by clicking the button below.
 We would be happy to put together a free, no-obligation assessment for your facility.
 Thanks, we look forward to hearing from you soon.